-Sampling street foods is not only a rite of passage to travel, but one of the best things about it.
+Sampling street foods is not only a rite of passage to travel, but one of the most exciting parts of it.
 The quest for the perfect snack and the joyous moment of finally sinking your teeth into it is quite simply, epic.

 As chronic wanderers, we’ve enjoyed a shameless amount of street eats around the globe (Psst!
 Check our expert tips on how to not get sick while travelling here).